What is an ISO 17025 Accreditation?

 Furthermore, the accreditation certificate helps labs improve their reputation at the international level, increasing customer confidence, and trust in their technical procedures.

-Our founder- and investor-friendly leasing solutions support labs of all sizes to secure the equipment they need without draining cash reserves or adding depreciating assets to the balance sheet.
+Our founder- and investor-friendly leasing solutions support labs of all sizes, and provide access to the technology you need without draining cash reserves or adding depreciating assets to a balance sheet.